 COVID-19 impact on air travel drags onWith the rising number of COVID-19 infections, all outbound international flights were first suspended in the Philippines in March 2020.
 Following this, the majority of incoming and outgoing flights were banned, except for sweeper flights to repatriate foreigners and bring distressed Filipinos back to the country.
 In the following months, limited aircraft movement was recorded in major airports, which were mostly domestic-bound.
 As most travel restrictions were lifted globally at the beginning of 2021, the status of air travel in the Philippines continues to suffer as air passenger traffic continues to decline, especially for inbound arrivals.
 The aviation industry is expected to pose a sizeable recovery in the following years.

-Apart from passenger traffic, air cargo also reported a sizable contraction in traffic in 2020.
-Domestic air cargo traffic, for example, dropped by 54 percent in that year.
-However, air-freight transport demand was forecast to reach its pre-pandemic levels by 2023.
+Meanwhile, air cargo traffic reflected positive growth in 2021.
+Domestic air cargo traffic, for example, grew by 11 percent in that year.
+Air-freight transport demand was forecast to continue expanding in the following years, even outperforming its pre-pandemic levels by 2023.